codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 ## Personal Workspace

 By default, when you set up an account, you will get a free personal workspace.
 This is a private space to create, prototype and build anything you like.
 You can think of this workspace as your local development transferred to the cloud.
-The personal workspace contains any public sandboxes and repositories you added while active in your workspace.
+The personal workspace contains any public Sandboxes and Repositories you added while active in your workspace.

 ![Personal workspace](../images/workspace-personal-team.png)

-It also contains a section for [open source contributions](/getting-started/open-source#introducing-contribution-branches).
+It also contains a section for your [open source contributions](/getting-started/open-source#introducing-contribution-branches).

 ![My contribution branches](../images/workspace-my-contributions.png)